deanwampler/spark-scala-tutorial/README.markdown

 The one new optin is for specifying the dimensions, where the string `NxM` is parsed to mean `N` rows and `M` columns.
 The default is `5x10`.

-Like for `WordCount3`, there is also a `ex4` short cut for `run-main Matrix4` and you can run with the default arguments using the Activator *Run* panel.
+Like for `WordCount3`, there is also a `ex4` short cut for `run-main Matrix4`.

-For Hadoop, select and run [hadoop.HMatrix4](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/hadoop/HMatrix4.scala) in the UI, use `run-main hadoop.HMatrix4` or `hex4` in the Activator shell, and there is a bash script [scripts/matrix4.sh](https://github.com/deanwampler/spark-scala-tutorial/blob/master/scripts/hadoop.sh).
+For Hadoop, run [hadoop.HMatrix4](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/hadoop/HMatrix4.scala) using `run-main hadoop.HMatrix4`, the `hex4` alias, our use the bash script [scripts/matrix4.sh](https://github.com/deanwampler/spark-scala-tutorial/blob/master/scripts/hadoop.sh).

 We won't cover all the code from now on; we'll skip the familiar stuff: